openprocurement/openprocurement.relocation.api/docs/source/tutorial.rst

 Bid ownership change
 --------------------

-Submit a bid with `broker` credentials:
+Let's submit a bid via current broker:

 .. include:: tutorial/create-bid.http
    :code:

+Response contains `access` section with a ``transfer`` key that can be used to change bid ownership.

+Current broker has to provide its customer with ``transfer`` key for the bid.
+Then customer can pass it to new broker.

 Transfer creation
 ~~~~~~~~~~~~~~~~~

-Create separate transfer:
+Note that each `Transfer` can be applied only once.
+New broker (that is going to become new bid owner) should create separate `Transfer` for each owner change:

 .. include:: tutorial/create-bid-transfer.http
    :code:

+`Transfer` object contains new access ``token`` and new ``transfer`` key for the object that will be transferred to new broker.

 Changing bid's owner
 ~~~~~~~~~~~~~~~~~~~~

-Apply transfer to bid with `broker2` credentials:
+Pay attention that only broker with appropriate accreditation level can become new owner.
+Otherwise broker will be forbidden from this action.

+New broker should send POST request to appropriate `/tenders/id/bids/id` with `data` section containing ``id`` of `Transfer` and ``transfer`` key for the bid received from customer:

 .. include:: tutorial/change-bid-ownership.http
    :code:

-Now `broker2` become bid owner, check if new owner is able to change the bid:
+Now new broker became bid owner.
+Check whether new owner is able to change the bid:

 .. include:: tutorial/modify-bid.http
    :code:

+New broker should provide its customer with new ``transfer`` key (received within `Transfer` object).

-Assure that Transfer successfuly stored bid path:
+Check whether `Transfer` object has successfuly stored bid path in ``usedFor`` property:

 .. include:: tutorial/get-used-bid-transfer.http
    :code:

 Complaint ownership change
 --------------------------